 - Q. Are your CDs professionally manufactured CDs?

 - A. Yes.
 Our CDs are professionally manufactured.
-The majority are ‘replicated’ ie; glass mastered and manufactured by a major CD manufacturing company in batches of 1000 to current Red Book specs.
-The masters are usually prepared by AD Music or other reputable mastering houses to Red Books Specs.
-Some titles are professionally ‘duplicated’ and further information can be found further on.
+The majority are ‘replicated’ ie; glass mastered and manufactured by a CD manufacturing company in batches of 500 to current Red Book specs.
+The masters are prepared by AD Music to Red Books Specs.
+Some titles are professionally ‘duplicated‘ and further information about duplicated CDs can be found further on.

 - Q. The CD will not play properly in my CD player/computer.
 What should I do?

 - A. Faults with professionally manufactured CDs are rare, but they do happen.
 If you’re unlucky enough to get one, then please contact us using the form below.
 We will replace it immediately and you can send the faulty CD back to us.
 We will of course cover the postage of the returned CD.

 CD (Professionally Manufactured: ‘Duplicated’, also known as CD-r)